Best Food & Cooking Classes in Marrakech

 Jemaa el-Fnaa Street Food Tour

-• Location: Jemaa el-Fnaa Square, Medina
+• Location: Jemaa el-Fna Square, Medina

-• Duration & Price: 2–3 hours, approx. €35 per person
+• Duration & price: 2–3 hours, approx. €35 per person

 Jemaa el-Fnaa Street Food Tour